gautambaghel/demo-guide/docs/blackduck-for-openshift.md

 # Black Duck for OpenShift setup

 A lab instructor is required to run this as a workshop.
-After the instructor deploys the RHPDS instance, it will create a Red Hat OpenShift cluster with two projects created, and Synopsys Black Duck for OpenShift deployed.
+After the instructor deploys the RHPDS instance, it will create a Red Hat OpenShift cluster with two projects created, and Black Duck for OpenShift deployed.
 The lab instructor will provide participants access to the cluster.
 To view what was created by the instructor follow these steps:

-1. Click on Home (Left navigation panel) > Projects > synopsys-blackduck: To view the Black Duck connector project, to see the running pods navigate to the workloads section on the top.
+1. Click on Home (Left navigation panel) > Projects > synopsys-blackduck: to view the Black Duck connector project.
+To see the running pods navigate to the workloads section on the top.

-2. Similarly to view the demo project which we will be scanning repeat the above process by selecting synopsys-demo
+2. Similarly, to view the scanning demo project, repeat the above process by selecting synopsys-demo

 ![The two created namespaces](images/synopsys-namespaces.png)